6.1 Academic Integrity

 For all Faculties and Schools there will be a pre-exam study period following the end of classes during which no exams will be scheduled.
 The maximum length of the pre-exam period will be four days in December and five days in April.
 This period may include statutory holidays and other designated non-examination days.

 The final examination in any class offered in any term or session (including Summer Term) must be written on the campus on which the class was taken, at the end of the appropriate term or session at the time scheduled by the Examinations Office.
+On-line exams must be completed according tot he instructions for that exam, including timing, time zone, and on-line proctoring requirements.
 The final examination schedule may not be changed once the schedule is posted.

-Final examinations may not last longer than 3 hours, except in the case of exchange students (see 6.6.7 Additional Examination Time for Official Exchange Students) or students who require accommodation requested through Queen’s Student Accessibility Services.
+Final examinations may not last longer than 3 hours, except in the case of exchange students (see 6.5.7 Additional Examination Time for Official Exchange Students) or students who require additional time as an approved academic accommodation by Queen’s Student Accessibility Services.

-A student discovering a conflict (two examinations at the same hour, three consecutive examinations in a 24-hour period) should report the conflict to the University Registrar’s Exams Office, as soon as possible.
+A student discovering a conflict (two examinations at the same time, or three consecutive examinations in a 24-hour period) should report the conflict to the University Registrar’s Exams Office, as soon as possible.

 The final examination in any on-campus class offered in any term or session must be written on the campus on which the class was taken.